How to Receive Money From Overseas Using The National Australia Bank

 These specialist currency providers are fast and easy to use, offer excellent exchange rates and have low or non-existent fees, so your money goes further.

-If your sender uses a dedicated money transfer service like WorldFirst, TransferWise, OFX, HiFX or another dedicated currency exchange provider, they could save you hundreds of dollars on a transaction.
+If your sender uses a dedicated money transfer service like WorldFirst, Wise (formerly known as TransferWise), OFX, HiFX or another dedicated currency exchange provider, they could save you hundreds of dollars on a transaction.
 To see how much they could save, get them to take a look at our free online comparison tool.

 Related video: cheaper alternatives to using NAB